 To be honest, the town of Dalhousie was a letdown after breathtakingly beautiful Patnitop.
 Though the streets and the houses were well planned there was garbage all over the hill slopes.
 The taxi charged exuberant rates for sightseeing activities and people were happy enough to shop at costly Tibetan market and eat their way in one of the many mall roads in India.

 The next morning was leisurely spent by sitting on the balcony, soaking in the sun and listening to the chirping birds that followed by multiple cups of tea.
-The sun was shining brightly after a very long time and all we could do is getting pampered by the love of the weather Gods!
+The sun was shining brightly after a very long time and all we could do is appreciate the weather and get pampered by the love of the weather Gods!

-It was already noon, when we stepped out of our hotel room, not knowing which road to take.
-The roads leading to Kalatop and Khajjiar were closed due to snowfall and hence we were frequently suggested by the locals to visit Panchpula which was 5kms away.
+It was already noon, when we set out to explore.
+We were being frequently suggested by the locals to visit Panchpula waterfall which was 5kms away.
 Taxi charged Rs.400 for the round trip.
 My friend gave up to the idea as he was neither interested in visiting the sight nor had the interest to walk the distance and so I continued on my journey alone.

 Read: Tosh in monsoon

 The sight was nothing more than a chaos with the number of shops and eateries by the waterfall and people taking selfies, buzzing here and there like bees disturbing the peace of the mountains.
 The waterfall, on the other hand, did not deserve the crowd it had attracted.
-At least in winters, it was not worth it.
 I thanked my stars when I refused to take a taxi and decided to walk instead.